Looking for a sidekick to your favorite dish? These Baked Old Bay Fries with Quick Aioli will elevate any meal!

 It’s All About That Old Bay

 The seasoning is the star here!
 We use it both to season the fries and to whip up a quick aioli.
-You can find Old Bay at most grocery stores either in the spices aisle or over by the seafood counter, or you can order it online—or you could even make your own!
+You can find Old Bay at most grocery stores either in the spice aisle or over by the seafood counter, or you can order it online.

 Hand-Cutting Your Fries